Effective Dynamics for Weakly Interacting Bosons in an Iterated High-Density Thermodynamic Limit: The Hartree Equation on the Torus

 Because of Young's inequality for convolutions,

-The proposition is therefore proven as soon as we show $\limsup\limits_{\varrho\to\infty}\limsup\limits_{L\to\infty}\, \norm{r_{\varrho,\+L}}[\ell_1(\Z^3)]<\infty$.
-But we can even prove that such an iterated limit exists and is $0$, since the $\ell_2$-convergence implies the pointwise convergence.
-Moreover, Assumption~\ref{ass:tailCondition} entails the control of high momenta, whereas for low momenta we can make use of the sub-additivity of the limit superior to compute the limit inside the sum (which is zero, by pointwise convergence).
+The proposition is therefore proven as soon as we show $\limsup\limits_{\varrho\to\infty}\limsup\limits_{L\to\infty}\, \norm{r_{\varrho,\sps L}}[\ell_1(\Z^3)]<\infty$.
+But we can even prove that such an iterated limit exists and is $0$, since the $\ell_2$-convergence implies pointwise convergence.
+Moreover, Assumption~\ref{ass:tailCondition} entails the control of high momenta, whereas we can make use of the sub-additivity of the limit superior for low momenta to compute the limit inside the sum (which is zero, by pointwise convergence).

 \end{proof} \end{prop}